 - does the ‘Polaris Status’ show ‘No serial ports found’?
 (Not some other message.)

 If so, it could be that you did not grant access to the FTDI kernel extension (kext).
 Starting in macOS 10.13 High Sierra, Apple made a change that requires users to grant a one-time permission to kernel extensions.
 If you upgraded your Mac from 10.12 or earlier, and were successfully using your Polaris previously, permission should be automatically grandfathered.
+If you are using macOS 11 Big Sur or newer, the FTDI driver is now built-in to macOS, and none of this applies.

 The prompt for permission looks like this: